trumpet-facts

 Younger Children

-The vast majority of high brass players originally started their lessons on a Cornet as it is the easiest to hold/handle from a young age.
-I stated above that the Cornet and Trumpet are the same length and pitch, but because the Cornet tubing is ‘wrapped’ tighter it is more comfortable for a small child to hold.
-Their arms, and therefore the centre of gravity of the instrument, are held closer to the body meaning that the it is less tiring for the child when played for any length of time.
+The vast majority of high brass players originally started their lessons on a cornet as it is the easiest to hold/handle from a young age.
+I stated above that the cornet and trumpet are the same length and pitch, but because the cornet tubing is ‘wrapped’ tighter it is more comfortable for a small child to hold.
+Their arms and therefore the centre of gravity of the instrument, are held closer to the body meaning that it is less tiring for the child when played for any length of time.

 cornet-vs-trumpet